nmaksimova/square-panda-cb92c/src/pages/ilta_halloween2023.md

     title: Framingham - Adult  Dance Classes Registration
     background_image: images/Start_dancing.png
   - title: Get Spooky and Swing into the Night at Ilta Dance's Adult Halloween Social Dance Extravaganza!
+    subtitle: 'Thrills, Chills, and Dance Skills: Wear Your Costume, Have a Blast, and Learn New Moves at Ilta Dance's Adult Halloween Social Dance Night!'
     content: >

       *   **Register Today to Reserve your Spot**